arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

    decor.paint('"custom"', 'hh')
    decor.paint('"dend"',  mech('Ih', params={'gbar', 0.001}))

-The decor object is also used to *place* stimuli and spike detectors on the cell.
+The decor object is also used to *place* stimuli and spike detectors on the cell using :meth:`arbor.decor.place`.
 We place 3 current clamps of 0.5 nA on the "root" locset defined earlier, starting at time = 3, 5, 7 ms and lasting 1ms each.
 As well as spike detectors on the "axon_terminal" locset for voltages above -10 mV:

 .. code-block:: python